What to expect on one of our Derbyshire art retreats

 Each retreat runs from Monday lunch to Thursday afternoon.

 Delicious food is provided by our dedicated professional chef.

-Residential places are full-board, with a choice of single/double occupancy of ensuite or standard rooms.
+Residential places are full-board, with a choice of shared/solo occupancy of en suite/standard rooms.
 Several non-residential painting places are also available, with the option to eat dinner with everyone in the house.